 Visit two states unlike any of the others while earning 40 hours of community service on this journey through America’s lands of fire and ice!
 We’ll dive right into Hawaii’s Big Island on an adventure sure to leave you feeling rewarded and refreshed.
 Team up with a local marine conservation organization to earn 20 hours while becoming ambassadors for a healthy Hawaiian ecosystem.
 Experience hands-on learning while working closely with marine biologists on important projects focused on the ocean and local sea life.
 Snorkel, survey reefs, collect ocean data and become educated about reef ecology.
 After three days of our marine biology project, you’ll officially become a certified reef teacher!

 We’ll leave Hawaii’s beaches for a different outdoor paradise!
-Alaska is known as the last frontier, land of the midnight sun, and place where your life will change!
-This portion of the program combines the breathtaking beauty of Alaska, meaningful service work and adventures that will have the whole family wishing they could come!
+Alaska is known as the last frontier and land of the midnight sun—it’s a place where your life will change!

 During this program, you will…